hogilkim/ShabroadAlphaTest/README.md

     finished showing search result to frontend.

 July 31:
-    applied "pagination" for getting all programs.
+    applied "pagination" for getting all programs. limit of programs in one page: 8. if want to see more, need to go to the next page.